min2ha/ukwa-site/content/target/65686/index.en.md

   "subject": "Black and Asian Britain"
 }

-# Eventbrite: Black Genealogy: Secrets of the 1817 Slave Registers Uncovered

 Trailblazing author and family historian Paul Crooks captivates his audience with an account of how he traced his African forebears enslaved on a sugar plantation in Jamaica, 200 years ago.